riteshitey/AWS-SAA-C02-Study-Guide/README.md

 ```

+Here’s how you can present the points for the first objective:

+---

+Objective: Drive simplicity and efficiency, seek out every opportunity to automate

+DynamoDB Restore Solution & Alerting Solution:

+Automated the DynamoDB backup and restore process, reducing manual intervention.

+Enabled whole NGCB Platform adoption, with plans to extend across BUK.

+Integrated AWS Backup Service for further enhancement, simplifying disaster recovery.

+Alerting & Monitoring Enhancement:

+Created a subscription filter utility that automates the addition and deletion of filters for log groups.

+Streamlined log monitoring across multiple teams, reducing manual configurations.

+Enabled quick deployment of subscription filters during OML launches, enhancing efficiency.

+Auto Alarm Solution:

+Developed a solution to automatically create CloudWatch alarms when resources are provisioned.

+Implemented bulk update functionality for alarms, reducing manual efforts.

+Supported cross-team adoption and resolved throttling issues, improving alarm accuracy and system monitoring.

+Tagging Utility Solution:

+Automated tagging for AWS services, simplifying resource management.

+Enabled the creation, updating, and deletion of tags with minimal manual input.

+Leveraged the utility to add discounted AWS tags, significantly reducing cloud costs.

+---

+This format keeps your key contributions clear and focused on how they align with the first objective.

 Here’s how you can align the four points with the first objective, "Drive simplicity and efficiency, seek out every opportunity to automate":